joshb/joshb.github.io/articles/triangle_rasterization/index.md

 }
 ```

-    <p>When we're looping through the y axis, we want to start with lower values and end with higher ones, so this constructor simply makes sure that the first point of the edge is the point with the lower y value of the two given.</p>
+When we're looping through the y axis, we want to start with lower values and end with higher ones, so this constructor simply makes sure that the first point of the edge is the point with the lower y value of the two given.

-    <p>Let's now take a look at the <strong>DrawTriangle()</strong> function of the <strong>Rasterizer</strong> class, which creates an array of edges from the three points given:</p>
+Let's now take a look at the <strong>DrawTriangle()</strong> function of the <strong>Rasterizer</strong> class, which creates an array of edges from the three points given:

 ```c++
 void